brian-novp/DeployCamp-Team-25/README.md

 # DEMO
 https://github.com/user-attachments/assets/0abe112b-e8c7-4a17-a4c2-be741d4a50a0
 ## Live Web App
-This web app will be te

-rminated in early September 2025
+This web app will be terminated in early September 2025

 ## Deployment
 Step-by-step process: